cresset-template/cresset/README.md

 TRAIN_NAME=train_bob`

 This way, Alice's image would have her UID/GID while Bob's image would have his UID/GID.
-This procedure is necessary because training images have their users set during build.
+This procedure is necessary because training images have their users set during the build.
 Also, different users may install different libraries in their training images.
 Their environment variables and other settings may also be different.